pnp/script-samples/scripts/spo-upgrade-spfx-sitesinHub/README.md

 ## Summary

-At the time of the submitting the sample there is no concept of a hub site app catalog
+At the time of the submitting the sample there is no concept of a hub site level app catalog.
+You may want to install or upgrade a SPFx solution to all sites within a hub for example all sites linked to the intranet hub.
+This sample is applicable for a SPFx solution that needs to be deployed and upgraded across all sites in a hub.

   ![Example Screenshot](assets/example.png)